 I’ve lived all over the world and visited many, many more, and what I’ve discovered is that there are universal human characteristics that everyone around the world seems to value, no matter how different the culture, history, or political system.
 These include Justice, sanctity of life, honor, honesty, loyalty, respect (where it’s due), true friendship, intelligence, creativity, rational thought, marriage, family, family values (values themselves may be different, but the concept itself is universal), education, humility, sacrifice, charity, and belief in one or more supreme being.
 This leads me to believe that there must be common morals and values that we can also agree on.

 Interestingly, what I’ve found is that everywhere around the world, no exceptions, every honest and upstanding citizen of the world looks for Justice from others and want to be Just to others; they look for and seek Justice.
-And, to give and receive Justice, these same people use rational thought and rational arguments to convince others of the merits of their view; however, as always, the problem is is that the underlying assumptions tend to be very different from country to country, even region to region.
-Regardless, because of every individual’s need for Justice, we can conclude that Justice and rational thought are the two most basic fundamentals of human values that govern the orderly and fair interaction of all humans.
+And, to give and receive Justice, these same people use rational thought and rational arguments to convince others of the merits of their view; however, as always, the problem is is that the underlying assumptions tend to be very different from country to country, even region to region within one country.
+Regardless, because of every individual’s need for Justice, we can conclude that Justice and rational thought are the two most basic fundamentals of human values that govern the orderly and fair interaction of all humans in any society.
 However, in order to have Justice, people must be able to voice that which they believe to be right and wrong and, together with a forum or venue to air those thoughts, the backbone of the Justice system must be born.
 For these things to occur, we must have not only the right to freedom of speech, but also the right to freedom of the press.
-So, born from universal characteristics of all humans, the first two of our inalienable rights are defined: Freedom of speech and freedom of press.
+So, born from universal characteristics of all humans, the next two of our inalienable rights are defined: The right to freedom of speech and freedom of press.

-Our third inalienable right, must address the issue of the sanctity of life.
+Our next inalienable right, must address the issue of the sanctity of life.
 Before I get to the explanation, let me say why sanctity of life is second to Justice and rational thought.
 It is because there are things in life that are not only more important, but also more sacred than life itself, because without it life itself would be meaningless.
 I’ve written about this in other posts, so I will not explain this position here.
 Moving on.

-No one in the world would disagree that we must have the right to our own life.
-This has very direct consequences, one of which is a mirroring: Meaning, if we have the right to our life then we must also have the right to when and how we want to end our life.
-Next, comes the protection of life.
-Therefore, I strongly believe in the right to bear arms.
-The right to bear arms is a universally understood concept in view of protecting one’s life, but it is not universally accepted as a right that everyone should posses.
-Meaning, the reasoning for why the right to bear arms exists and what it is intended to accomplish is universally understood, but despite understanding the reasoning, most people around the world disagree that average citizens of any country should be allowed to bear arms.
-From their point of view, gun proliferation is one major reason why America has so many violent crimes, because the criminals never know when they’re going to encounter citizens who have a gun when they’re committing a crime, so the criminals must carry guns too, in their opinion.
+From the point of view of people in other countries, gun proliferation is one major reason why America has so many violent crimes: Because the criminals never know when they’re going to encounter citizens who have a gun when they’re committing a crime, so the criminals must carry guns too, or so goes the argument.
 This then has broad reaching consequences in their minds, and these consequences end up creating a society where gun violence is prolific, i.e., the USA.
 For this reason, many in the rest of the world will never agree to the right to bear arms even though they understand the logic.
 However, there is a “loop hole” that most people don’t think of and make them nervous to consider.

 And this is that the right to bear arms also serves another, perhaps more important purpose, which is the ability of the citizens of any country to take up arms against an unjust, corrupt and immoral government that otherwise cannot/won’t be changed peaceably.
 Most people in the rest of the world don’t want to consider this to be a viable reason for citizens’ right to bear arms, because it makes them nervous to think about the overthrow of their government through violent means or otherwise.
 However, when gently pushed, most will agree that it is a valid point, but then they come up with all these other reasons why it’s still a bad idea, because they say how often do we have to overthrow the government that we have and what good are guns against tanks, planes and helicopters?
 My retort: If there has to be a revolution and it turns violent, would you prefer to face the entrenched government forces with your bear hands or with some armaments?
 Typically, I get no argument from those that are reasonable and rational.

-Also, given that every culture believes in Justice, I would advocate that a transparent, robust, independent and Just judicial system is paramount to any society and, therefore, the right to access such an impartial and fair judicial infrastructure must be another universal inalienable right.
+Given that every culture believes in Justice, I advocate that a transparent, robust, independent and Just judicial system is paramount to any society and, therefore, the right to access such an impartial and fair judicial infrastructure must be another universal inalienable right.
 Elements of a strong judicial system would include right to a speedy trial, right to confront all accusers and witnesses against the accused, the right to not incriminate oneself, presumption of innocence — i.e., innocent until proven guilty — no illegal search and seizure, the right to a jury trial, and for the punishment to be greater than the crime to act as a deterrent.
 Justice would also demand that there be proper due process in every criminal and civil case, no seizure of property, assets or wealth without Just compensation, and to gain Justice, we must all have the right to petition our government for redress of grievances, such that those grievances may be aired in public and settled to the satisfaction of all those that witness the process for settling such grievances.
 Therefore, the process of settling disputes must include an impartial and independent judicial branch that every citizen must have equal and fair access to.